PavPavv/coding-problems/junior.md

 </pre>
 </details>

-8. Transform number > 99 into number consisting of square of each number
+8. Transform number into number consisting of square of each number.
+Number must be more than 9;
 ```javascript
 /**
  * @param {number} num